Albert Ferrer: Coaching career

 After retiring, Ferrer worked as a color commentator for a number of Spanish broadcasters.
-In late October 2010, he was announced as new head coach of SBV Vitesse in the Eredivisie, his staff also including his compatriot Albert Capellas (formerly youth coach at Barcelona) and former Dutch goalkeeper Stanley Menzo, who left his post at SC Cambuur in order to join the Spaniards.
+In late October 2010, he was announced as new head coach of Vitesse in the Eredivisie; his staff also including his compatriot Albert Capellas (formerly a youth coach at Barcelona) and former Dutch goalkeeper Stanley Menzo, who left his post at Cambuur in order to join the Spaniards.

 Ferrer led the side to 15th position, in a narrow escape from relegation.
 He was subsequently relieved of his duties, being replaced by John van den Brom.

-On 17 February 2014, Ferrer was appointed at Segunda División club Córdoba CF. After finishing the season in the seventh place, they defeated UD Las Palmas in the play-off final to return to the top flight for the first time in 42 years.
+On 17 February 2014, Ferrer was appointed at Segunda División club Córdoba.
+After finishing the season in the seventh place, they defeated Las Palmas in the play-off final to return to the top flight for the first time in 42 years.

-Ferrer was fired on 20 October 2014, as Córdoba ranked last with only four points in eight matches.
-On 20 June of the following year he was named RCD Mallorca manager, signing a one-year deal; after three wins from 15 second-tier games, he was dismissed on 30 November.
+Ferrer was fired on 20 October 2014, as Córdoba were last with only four points in eight matches.
+On 20 June of the following year, he was named Mallorca manager, signing a one-year deal; after three wins from 15 second-tier games, he was dismissed on 30 November.

 On 29 August 2017, Ferrer returned to Barcelona as the coach of its legends team.